alifaaboobacker/basicportfolio/README.md

 # basicportfolio
-This is the basic portfolio
+This is the basic portfolio run portfolio.html